 Throughout my journey to get an admit in one of the best american universities and that too with an assistantship- about which I had never thought, my trust in Opportunity as well as in Destiny has been increasing to unimaginable levels.
 I just don't find enough words to express my gratitude to Almighty God for whatever He has bestowed upon me.
 And I also believe in all those hands(of God) here on earth which have steered me throughout this strenuous journey.
 I have no doubt when I say that SSGSA was one of those hands apart from many others including the family I was born into.

 Opportunity is what shapes our lives, something which dictates the path of our destiny and SSGSA is doing a wonderful job of providing the opportunity to young aspiring students when the dream of higher studies in USA seems a distant dream at beginning.
 As it is said that the first step takes all the courage, mentoring and guidance by SSGSA in the beginning matters a lot when people don't even know an iota of the application process.

 I would like to be a part of SSGSA family to help and mentor new students as a sort of payback to whatever it (SSGSA) has done for me and as a human who takes pride in helping others out.

 PhD, Oklahoma State University,USA

 Being a SSGSA awardee and a proud member of the family, I feel very much privileged.
-SSGSA not only made me dream big but also helped me to attain success.
+SSGSA not only encouraged me to dream big but also helped me to pursue it.
 I am really amazed to observe the working style of this family and the extent to which they cooperate with the students.